Small Businesses Make Big TargetsReading Time: 3 minutes

 And here is a follow up.
 Luke Bencie, Managing Director of Security Management International, says, “… one of the most dangerous locations anyone can use to check and send email is an international airport terminal and their hotel room.
 Complimentary WiFi networks are notorious for allowing operatives to intercept such activities.
 In many cases, host governments provide these networks specifically to create data-collection opportunities.”

 What we can gather is that people will use open hotspots no matter what, and that those are extremely dangerous.
 But neither work convenience nor its safety has to be compromised.
-If your company’s security culture includes using a reliable corporate VPN, such as Business VPN by KeepSolid, your employees can always safely connect to your business networks and resources from even the shadiest WiFi hotspots they can find, and thus be more accessible and free in their work.
+If your company’s security culture includes using a reliable corporate VPN, such as VPN Unlimited Team, your employees can always safely connect to your business networks and resources from even the shadiest WiFi hotspots they can find, and thus be more accessible and free in their work.
 Business VPN app encrypts all their traffic, rendering it completely useless for those trying to bait out users’ secrets.
+Or if you need to encrypt only your office network, you can get a VPN for Routers.
+It’s only up to you, which solution to choose.